maxmpz/powerampapi/poweramp_skin_sample/readme.md

 - [Reference Resources](#reference-resources)
 - [License](#license)

+### Recent Changes
+##### Build 912
+###### New corner radiuses
+By default, Android 12-like corner radiuses is now applied with the appropriate changes to paddings/margins.
+New corner radius attributes added for the specific use cases, see *attrs-corners.xml*

+###### FastTextViews
+Track related FastTextViews (title, line2, meta) now use new *layout_alignToContent* and *eatFontPads* attributes
+- *layout_alignToContent* forces alignment to the content ignoring the padding
+- *eatFontPads* removes implicit vertical font paddings

+  This simplifies pixel perfect margin and alignment adjustments for text inside TrackItem for the varied fonts, font sizes, scenes, zoom levels, etc.

+  Previously, pixel perfect alignment required manual margin/padding adjustments per scene, and that could quickly get out of control due to the large number of possible scenes multiplied by different fonts/font sizes (multipled by number of text views, multiplied by other conditions, etc.).

+  Instead, by ignoring the inner font padding differences (*eatFontPads=true*) and paddings in general (*layout_alignToContent=true*) such adjustments could be (and actually, should be) done only once.
+  Preferable, no any adjustments should be done and derived styles should be used as they are.

+  To use the new paddings, add *applyNewPadding="true"* to your *&lt;skin>* element.

+  By default (when no *applyNewPadding* is specified) Poweramp will try to guess if new paddings can be applied by checking if skin has theme attribute *ItemTrackTitle* defined.
+  Most skins do not have this redefined and default Poweramp item styles work just fine.
+  If skin defines the *ItemTrackTitle*, Poweramp applies *default-styles.xml/ActivityTheme_Legacy_oldPadding* style which disables the new paddings.

+  If you happen to redefine *ItemTrackTitle* or any other *ItemTrack** **text** styles, ensure your margins and alignment are OK with Poweramp build-912+.

+  You may get wrong alignment/margins if you override some margin attributes (e.g. marginTop), but do not override others (e.g. marginBottom/Left/Right) causing derived margins and other styles being partially applied.

+  Either override all margins and other attributes which may affect view alignment (scale/padding/gravity), or remove such overriding and use the derived default style.

 ### Introduction
 This is a sample skin source that demonstrates two separate skins in one project.
 This project can be directly used to build APK which can be installed on the device and recognized by